-- 1 The name of the currently active catalog is always displayed in the lower right corner of the Organizer window. - 2 Click the Mark Face button in the Task bar.
+- The name of the currently active catalog is always displayed in the lower right corner of the Organizer window. - 2 In the enlarged Single Image view, click the Mark Face button in the Task bar.
 Drag the new face tagging box onto the face and use the handles around the box to surround it neatly; then, click the green check mark to confirm the position.
-Type a name for the face; then, press Enter / Return. - 3 In the Smart Events view, activate the Group Media By Time option; then move the slider to the right to increase the number of suggested stacks until the subset of photos you want has been isolated.
+Type a name for the face; then, press Enter / Return. - 3 In the Suggested Events view, locate the existing event using the calendar at the right; then, move the slider to the right to increase the number of suggested stacks until the subset of photos you want has been isolated.
 For example, you may have an existing Event named Wedding Anniversary, with photos taken throughout the day and into the evening.
-Moving the Time slider will divide the event so that you can identify the photos taken at dinner.
-Once you have the subset you want, right-click / Control-click the stack and choose Name event.
+Moving the Number Of Groups slider will divide the event so that you can identify the photos taken at dinner.
+Once you have the subset you want, select the group and click Add Event.

-Tip: Remember that you can use margin tips and notes, as well as the Review Q&A at the end of the lesson, to help you identify additional teaching opportunities and discussion points.
+Tip: Remember that you can use margin tips and notes, as well as the Review O&A at the end of the lesson, to help you identify additional teaching opportunities and discussion points.